 If you feel fatigued throughout the day, awaken abruptly at night, or have been told you snore loudly, you may be suffering from sleep apnea.
 Untreated sleep apnea can lead to serious health complications, which is why early medical intervention is vital.
-At Golden Gate Sleep Centers, Dr. Puja Thakkar helps her patients in Danville and Fremont, California manage their condition.
-To learn more about sleep apnea diagnosis and treatment, call or use the online scheduling tool to book an appointment.
+At Golden Gate Sleep Centers, Puja Thakkar, DO helps her patients in Danville and Fremont, California manage their condition.
+To learn more about sleep apnea diagonsis and treatment, call or use the online scheduling tool to book an appointment.

 Sleep apnea is a fairly common sleep disorder that affects about 18 million people in the United States.
 In broad terms, sleep apnea is a condition that causes you to stop breathing throughout the night.